openshift/enhancements/enhancements/kubernetes-nmstate-integration.md

 The operator has a single CRD, called `NMstate`.
 When a custom resource of kind `NMstate`, with a name of 'nmstate' is created, it will then create the CRDs for the kubernetes-nmstate handler.
 Then, the namespace, RBAC, and finally the DaemonSet are applied.
 Custom resources of kind `NMstate` with other names will be ignored.

+The `NMState` CR accepts a node filter, allowing one to add a label to nodes to indicate where the DaemonSet will be deployed.

 A new kubernetes-nmstate handler DaemonSet is deployed in the cluster by the operator.
 This DaemonSet contains nmstate package and interacts with the NetworkManager